Quozul/old_quozul.github.io/_posts/2018-08-23-new-website.md

 <img src="/assets/posts/2018-08-24/bottom-front-page.png"/>

 ### A post
-There're nothing really special on this page, however you can see who written the post and the date.
+There're nothing really special on this page, however you can see who written the post, the date of creation and if the post was edited, the edition date.
-(Uw, making a screenshot of someting I'm writing is quite a pain...)
+(Making a screenshot of someting I'm currently writing is quite a pain...)
 <img src="/assets/posts/2018-08-24/post.png"/>

 ### Other projects